faizalanwar/faizalanwar/readme.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently designing and developing websites;
-- 🌱 I’m currently learning Laravue ~✨;
+- 🌱 I’m currently learning Larareact ~✨;
 - 🤔 My interests are with front-end & web designing;
 - 💼 I’m an IT student at Polytechnic Stikom Cirebon
-- 📫 Please email via flanwr@gmail.com to reach me.
 - 📝 See my [Curriculum Vitae](https://faizalanwar.github.io/) to get more info.